Top candlestick patterns traders should know

 Bullish engulfing

-A bullish, engulfing candlestick pattern is a combination of two different candles.
-The first candle is a red or black bear candle and appears as part of the downtrend.
+A bullish, engulfing candlestick pattern consists of two different candles.
+The first candle is a red or black bear candle that appears as part of the downtrend.

 The bear candle is immediately followed by a green or white bull candle that completely engulfs it.
 This indicates that buyers came in strong, starting at the previous candle’s close, but eventually, the price rose and closed above the previous candle’s high.